-This coffee tied for the third-highest rating in a tasting of 55 Nicaragua coffees for Coffee Review‘s October 2017 tasting report.
-Produced by Manuel and Yesenia Lopez and Juan Carlos and Aracely Salgado, in partnership with Gold Mountain Coffee Growers, entirely from trees of the Pacamara variety of Arabica.
-This is a dry-processed or “natural” coffee, meaning the beans were dried inside the fruit rather than after the fruit has been removed, as is the case with wet-processed or “washed” coffees.
+This coffee tied for the fourth-highest rating in a tasting of 20 coffees of the Gesha (also spelled Geisha) variety for Coffee Review‘s September 2017 tasting report.
+With its generally elongated beans and distinctive floral and crisp, often chocolaty cup, the Gesha variety continues to distinguish itself as one of the world’s most unique coffees.
+Acatenango is the name of a coffee-growing municipality as well as a famous volcano overlooking the Antigua Valley of Guatemala.
 Ironclad Coffee Roasters, a micro-roaster in Richmond, Virginia takes its name from “guarantee,” as in an ironclad guarantee of top quality specialty coffee and dedicated customer service.
 For more information visit www.ironcladcoffee.com.

 Explore Similar Coffees

 Click here for more reviews from Ironclad Coffee Roasters

 Click here for more information about coffees from Guatemala